 How does time spent with your children help the environment?

-A typical child growing up in North America today spends an average of six hours each day in front of a screen—whether this be the TV, computer, mobile phone, or video game console.
+A typical child growing up in North America today spends an average of six hours each day in front of a screen—even more since the start of social distancing and self-isolation.
 In many cases, this is more time than spent with his/her own parents.

-TV and the Internet present our children with a constant barrage of commercials and consumer values.
-Children today are obsessed with the things money can buy and having the latest gadget, but do they understand the cost to the environment of needless consumerism?
+The Internet, video streaming, and social media present our children with a constant barrage of commercials and consumer values.
+Children today are obsessed with the things money can buy and having the latest look or gadget, but do they understand the cost to the planet of needless consumerism?

 Above all else, children crave time spent with their parents.
 Seize the opportunity while they’re young to teach them your values, and indulge them with your own undivided attention while you have the opportunity.

 Here are some ideas, activities, and inspiration for parents and children to enjoy and explore together.